eladshamir/Internal-Monologue/README.md

 Mimikatz, developed by Benjamin Delpy (@gentilkiwi), is a well-regarded post-exploitation tool, which allows adversaries to extract plain text passwords, NTLM hashes and Kerberos tickets from memory, as well as perform attacks such as pass-the-hash, pass-the-ticket or build a golden ticket.
 Arguably, the primary use of Mimikatz is retrieving user credentials from LSASS process memory for use in post exploitation lateral movement.

 Recently, Microsoft has introduced Credential Guard in Windows 10 Enterprise and Windows Server 2016, which uses virtualization-based security to isolate secrets, and it is very effective in preventing Mimikatz from retrieving hashes directly from memory.
-Also, Mimikatz has become a prime target of most endpoint protection solutions, from Windows Defender to FireEye HX, and they are very aggressive in their efforts to detect and prevent it.
+Also, Mimikatz has become a prime target of most endpoint protection solutions, and they are very aggressive in their efforts to detect and prevent it.
 Although these efforts are bound to fail, they are increasingly becoming a nuisance.

 ## NetNTLM
 NetNTLM is Windows’ challenge-response protocol that is mainly used where Kerberos is not supported.
 In NetNTLM, the server sends to the client a random 8-byte nonce as a challenge, and the client calculates a response that processes the challenge with the NTLM hash as the key, which is the MD4 hash of the user’s password.
 There are two versions of the NetNTLM authentication protocol, and both are vulnerable to certain attacks.
 Naturally, version 1 is significantly weaker than version 2, and therefore as of Windows Vista/2008 NetNTLM version 1 is disabled by default.